Henrique123-Marques/Henrique123-Marques/README.md

 # Hi, I'm Henrique Marques Santos Silva 👋

 ## About me
 I am a developer passionate about astronomy, data science, physics, and technology.
 I love exploring new technologies and working on challenging projects.
+Currently, I am pursuing a degree in Science and Technology at UFABC and have technical training in computer science from a technical school.

 ## My interests
 - 🪐 Astronomy